 For example, if the data includes one dimension for the length of objects in centimeters and another dimension for inches, one of these dimensions is redundant and does not really add any information, as can be seen by their high correlation.
 Removing one of these dimensions will make the data easier to explain.

 Generally speaking, a Dimension Reduction algorithm can determine which dimensions do not add relevant information and reduce a data set with n dimensions to k, where k<n.

-IN A SECURITY CONTEXT: Security data typically consists of logs with a large number of data points about events in IT systems.
-Dimension Reduction can be used to remove the dimensions that are not necessary for answering the question at hand, helping security tools identify anomalies more accurately.
+In a security context – Security data typically consists of logs with a large number of data points about events in IT systems.
+Dimensional Reduction can be used to remove the dimensions that are not necessary for answering the question at hand, helping security tools identify anomalies more accurately.